1 October 1847

 - Besant set up the Central Hindu College (CHC) at Benares.
 She met Madan Mohan Malaviya who joined forces to found the Banaras Hindu University in 1916.
 The CHC became the university’s first constituent college.

-- She joined the Indian National Congress (INC) and demanded governmental action towards self-rule.
+- She joined the Indian National Congress (INC) and demanded government action towards self-rule.

 - When the First World War broke out, she said, “England’s need is India’s opportunity.”

 - Besant launched the All India Home Rule League in 1916 along with Bal Gangadhar Tilak.
 The League was the first Indian political party which advocated self-rule as its motto.
 And in contrast to the INC which met once a year, the League worked throughout the year.

 - The league had local branches and conducted public speeches, meetings and demonstrations.
 Besant was arrested by the government in June 1917.
 This led to a significant ruckus in the political circles with both the INC and the Muslim League demanding her release.
 Even Mahatma Gandhi wrote to the government urging her release.